We are so excited for you to join our team and learn about an exciting new

 Professional Development Module

-This professional development (PD) will support all teachers in delivering
+This professional development (PD) supports all teachers in delivering

 pre-made computer science curriculum called The Ledger Art Curriculum.
 This